AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/manager-dashboard.md

 The manager of a team can view and configure the team completion percentage of a skill for a particular time period based on the target completion % and date time provided in the skill tracker.

-In the forecast graph, there are two types of lines (solid and dotted line) with three vertices each.&nbsp;
+In the forecast graph, there are two types of lines (solid and dotted line) with three vertices each.

 On the solid line, the first point displays the date for the first enrollment for a skill level.